vivian-1372/personal2/content/blog/121621-covid-trust/index.md

 and trust in national public health officials.
 These questions were asked as follows:

--   “How concerned are you, if at all, about the coronavirus or COVID-19 outbreak?”
+1.)
+“How concerned are you, if at all, about the coronavirus or COVID-19 outbreak?”

+(a.)
+Extremely concerned

+(b.)
+Very concerned

-1. Extremely concerned (b) Very concerned (c) Somewhat concerned
+(c.)
+Somewhat concerned

-2. Not very concerned (e) Not at all concerned
+(d.)
+Not very concerned

+(e.)
+Not at all concerned

--   “How much trust do you have in \[the federal government\] to provide you with accurate information about coronavirus or COVID-19?”
+2.)
+“How much trust do you have in \[the federal government\] to provide you with accurate information about coronavirus or COVID-19?”

-1. A great deal (b) A fair amount
+(a.)
+A great deal

+(b.)
+A fair amount

-2. Not very much (d) None at all
+(c.)
+Not very much

+(d.)
+None at all

--   “How much trust do you have in \[your state government\] to provide you with accurate information about coronavirus or COVID-19?”
+3.)
+“How much trust do you have in \[your state government\] to provide you with accurate information about coronavirus or COVID-19?”

 Same answer options as above

--   “How much trust do you have in \[the Centers for Disease Control, or CDC\] to provide you with accurate information about coronavirus or COVID-19?”
+4.)
+“How much trust do you have in \[the Centers for Disease Control, or CDC\] to provide you with accurate information about coronavirus or COVID-19?”

 Same answer options as above

--   “How much trust do you have in \[national public health officials\] to provide you with accurate information about coronavirus or COVID-19?”
+5.)
+“How much trust do you have in \[national public health officials\] to provide you with accurate information about coronavirus or COVID-19?”

 Same answer options as above

 We also used the responses to demographic questions as control variables, including respondent age, education level, gender, income,